Rabbi Alexis Berk

 While studying in the cantorial program at Hebrew Union College, Cantor Marx became active in the Student Association, partnering with faculty and administration to improve student life on the New York campus.
 As the Student President of the School of Sacred Music, Cantor Marx spearheaded the effort to draft the Student Association’s first constitution.
 He started the HUC Composer’s Showcase, an annual concert featuring original works from students, faculty, and alumni (including former Touro Cantor, Jordan Franzel), now in its fourth year.
 Cantor Marx served as the chair of the Practicum Guidelines Committee, leading faculty-student teams in the revision of the guidelines for the weekly cantorial student recitals.

 Cantor Marx is honored to have been the student cantor at Temple Beth El in Jersey City, NJ, for the four years he was in school.
-He is happily married to Anna and is the proud father of Eliana.
+He is happily married to Anna and is the proud father of Eliana and Isaac.

-- To contact Cantor Marx e-mail Julie, the Clergy Assistant, at Julie@tourosynagogue.com.
+- To contact Cantor Marx e-mail Rachel, the Clergy Assistant, at Rachel@tourosynagogue.com.

 Rabbi Emeritus David Goldstein